 - Upgraded Universal Drill Chuck: Our rotary tool kit equips with 2.0 keyless chuck which applies more convenient accessories change.
 It’s lighter, more durable and compact.
 You can feel better concentricity while you using the chuck to fix accessories.
 The universal keyless chuck accepts all size accessories ranging from 1/8” to 1/32”.
 It will help you save many inconvenience of replacing accessories.

 - Multipurpose Accessories: Versatile accessories covers various application ranging from cutting, engraving, drilling, sanding, polishing and even grinding pets’ nails.
 And there are more applications and project waiting for you to discover.

 - Excellent Performance : The high-performance rotary tool has powerful motor providing strong rotational power with lower noise making.
 6 levels speed shift ranging from 10,000 rpm to 32,000 rpm makes your DIY project easily conduct.

 - Comfortable operation: The product is lightweight and convenient.
 Ergonomic design with over mold allows long-time working be more relaxing and cozy.

-Roughing – With a wood eating accessory which attaches to the rotary tool called a burr bit; it has exaggerated rough edges, ridges, and they come in different shapes (cylinder, cone) which make it very easy to use on any wood.
+Roughing – With a wood-eating accessory that attaches to the rotary tool called a burr bit; it has exaggerated rough edges, ridges, and they come in different shapes (cylinder, cone) which make it very easy to use on any wood.

 Shaping – When you want to add detail to your wood project, utilize different size bits.
 Larger for removal of more wood material and smaller for more detailed removal.

 Sanding – Sanding your carved detailed wood project can be challenging, not with this tool.
-The sanding attachments makes it easy to get down to the smallest sanding efforts and utilize multiple grits.
+The sanding attachments make it easy to get down to the smallest sanding efforts and utilize multiple grits.